What is one consequence of violating the Fourth Amendment?

 Prepare for the Wisconsin Police Academy Phase 3 Test.
 Utilize flashcards and multiple choice questions, complete with hints and explanations to excel in your upcoming exam!

-The consequence of violating the Fourth Amendment, which protects individuals from unreasonable searches and seizures, is the exclusion of evidence in trial.
-This principle is primarily derived from the exclusionary rule, which dictates that any evidence obtained through a violation of a person's Fourth Amendment rights cannot be used against them in court.
-This rule serves to deter law enforcement officers from conducting illegal searches and encourages adherence to constitutional protections.
+The consequence of violating the Fourth Amendment, which protects citizens from unreasonable searches and seizures, primarily leads to the exclusion of evidence in trial.
+This principle is established under the exclusionary rule, which dictates that any evidence obtained in violation of a person's Fourth Amendment rights cannot be used against them in a court of law.

 Subscribe